February 18, 2020

 I see this as a symptom of what I call the “arithmocracy”, a pernicious system based on numbers-based measurement and control that is in danger of becoming our default monoculture.

-We are becoming slaves to the algorithm, hurtling towards a culture where everything from the NHS to our education system is driven by league tables and metrics: from the City to the Police Force to the creation and evaluation of marketing communications, everything is being fed into a runaway system of measurement, prediction and control fuelled by arithmocrats who are part accountant, part engineer and part spreadsheet but largely dismissive of creativity, emotion and instinct.
+We are becoming slaves to the algorithm and to data, hurtling towards a culture where everything from the NHS to our education system is driven by league tables and metrics: from the City to the Police Force to the creation and evaluation of marketing communications, everything is being fed into a runaway system of measurement, prediction and control fuelled by arithmocrats who are part accountant, part engineer and part spreadsheet but largely dismissive of creativity, emotion and instinct.

 But somehow we have allowed psychology and human creativity to be shackled in the chains of the arithmocracy.